-Some men like the fact that women are able to "talk the talk" and "walk the walk", while others feel intimidated by it.
-Without a doubt this change has had great impact on relationships between men and women, specifically the actions and behaviors of women.
+Some men like the fact that women are able to "talk the talk" and "walk the walk" while others feel intimidated by it.
+Without a doubt, this change has had a great impact on relationships between men and women, specifically the actions and behaviors of women.

 Women are still emotionally invested in their relationships.
-They want to feel desired, wanted and irresistable.
+Women want to feel desired, wanted and irresistible.
 It's quite phenomenal how far women have come in this world, from women's lib, entering the workforce, becoming professionals, breadwinners of the family, and now getting their needs met; even if it means cheating.
-Now get ready to see what I reveal about why women cheat.
+Now get ready to see what I reveal about why women cheat and some eventually divorce.

 Male attention increases quickly after a boob job, a butt implant or weight loss, and so does your self-confidence.
 With all this male attention, your temptation to cheat rises, and it takes more self-control to resist some of those male offers.
 Once you realize other guys want you, your desire to act on it may have you feeling euphoric.
 However, be careful, act wisely and make your pros and cons list.

 Reason 5.
 Financial independence:

 When you feel financially dependent on your husband or boyfriend, it's more difficult to speak up in arguments or leave the relationship.
 The fear of being alone and financially unstable keeps you in a one-down position.
 Now that women make their own money, enjoy working, and are good at it, the need to stay in an unhappy relationship is not necessary.
 That feeling of power and independence can be like seeing the red carpet laid out for you; all the way to those other fish in the sea.